 In a large kettle combine:

-10 cups beef stock water (or 10 cups water with bouillon cubes to taste)
+10 cups beef stock water (or 10 cups water with bouillon cubes or beef paste base to taste)

 2 cups peeled, chopped potatoes

 1 onion, chopped fine (3/4 cup)

 1 cup frozen corn

 1 teaspoon dried, minced garlic (or one clove fresh, minced)